 We absolutely recommend a kid-friendly walking tour to enrich the experience for all ages.
 Our Family Vacation Advisors work with a select group of tried and tested guides who understand how to engage kids of all ages, and can happily recommend them as part of our trip planning service.
 Guides, however, are not inexpensive.
 If you choose just one guide for your trip, choose one for ancient Rome, as understanding the big picture in the most meaningful way requires additional explanation.
 Splurging on Italy tours with children will definitely be something the whole family will remember.

 We're ready when you are!
 Our Family Travel Advisors can help you book vetted accommodations, arrange private tours and excursions, and more.
 Click to get started!

 In addition to walking tours, other extraordinary favorites include gladiator school in Rome, mask making in Venice and cooking classes with kids in Tuscany.
 Not all experiences are created equal; book these and other vetted activities through our Family Vacation Advisor team to ensure you’re getting the best quality.

 Although the trains in Italy are a fantastic way to get between the big cities, the transport system is not as efficient for smaller towns and villages, particularly in the rural interior.
 When you stay in the countryside, renting a car is, more often than not, a must.
-See this list of expert Europe car rental tips by Auto Europe for must-read tips.
+Read our top Italian car rental tips.